Rick Remender: Career

 Remender served as a writer on the Electronic Arts video game Dead Space, and was the lead writer for Epic Games' Bulletstorm, released on February 22, 2011.
 In 2013, he returned to Image, producing a slate of creator-owned titles such as Black Science with Matteo Scalera, Deadly Class with Wes Craig, Low with Greg Tocchini, Tokyo Ghost with Sean Gordon Murphy, Seven to Eternity with Jerome Opeña and Death or Glory with Bengal.
 In 2017, Remender launched his own imprint at Image, titled Giant Generator, as well as a production company of the same name.

-In addition to his work in comics and video games, Remender served as the showrunner on the Sony Pictures Television adaptation of his series Deadly Class.
+In addition to his work in comics and video games, Remender served as the showrunner on the Sony Pictures Television adaptation of his series Deadly Class which aired on Syfy, but was canceled after one season.

 In 2019, The Last Days of American Crime was adapted into a feature film for Netflix.
+It is one of the rare movies to receive a 0% rating on Rotten Tomatoes.

+In September 2023, it was announced that Remender, through his Giant Generator production company, had signed a three-year exclusivity deal with Image Comics.
+In October 2023, it was announced that Giant Generator had signed exclusivity deals with 12 high profile artists including Daniel Acuña, André Lima Araújo, Paul Azaceta, Bengal, Roland Boschi, Max Fiumara, Mike Hawthorne, J. G. Jones, Francesco Mobili, Brett Parson, and Yanick Paquette.
+It was also announced that the imprint would be working on 3 new titles set to release in 2024 including Grommets by Remender, Brian Posehn, and Brett Parson, Napalm Lullaby by Remender and Bengal, and Dust to Dust by Jones and Phil Bram.

+In November 2023, the first issue of Holy Roller, a comic written by Remeder, Joe Trohman, Andy Samberg, and illustrated by Roland Boschi, was released and published by Image Comics.
+Holy Roller about a pro bowler who is forced to quit his dream job and return to his hometown, which he soon discovers has been overrun by Neo-Nazis, leading him to become a trick bowling ball-wielding Jewish superhero.

+In October 2024, it was announced that Giant Generator had added Steve Epting, Zeb Wells, and Kalman Andrasofszky to its creator line-up, with each creator working on books that would be announced in 2025.

 Personal life

 Remender resides in Los Angeles with his wife and two children.